mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 Go to the "Updates" tab and set:
 * When there are other updates: Display Immediately
-* Notify me of new Ubuntu version: For any new version
+* Notify me of new Ubuntu version: For LTS only

+LTS: the reason is that Parallels only supports Ubuntu 22.04; it shows scary segfaults on Ubuntu 23.10+.
+Before upgrading to Ubuntu 24.04, I need to test that it's rock-solid; also this may require Parallels 20+.